thoughtspot/thoughtspot.github.io/_release/notes.md

 ### Embrace

 With ThoughtSpot Embrace, you can now directly perform live queries into an external Snowflake database, without having to cache the data in ThoughtSpot.
 Embrace reads directly from the database, allowing you to analyze the data and create visualizations in ThoughtSpot.
 It automatically synchronizes the data on a predefined schedule.
 This allows you to deploy ThoughtSpot faster by eliminating the need to move all the data into ThoughtSpot.
-For more information, see [About ThoughtSpot Embrace]({{ site.baseurl }}/data-integrate/embrace/embrace-intro.html).
+For more information, see [Embrace overview]({{ site.baseurl }}/data-integrate/embrace/embrace-intro.html).

 ### Pinboard export in PDF format